ropensci/hydroscoper/README.md

 Hydroscope, provides several national data sources from various organisations via a web interface.
-Each participating organisation keeps its data on its own server.
+Each participating organisation keeps its data on its own server using the Enhydris database system for the storage and management of hydrological and meteorological data.
 These organisations are:

   - Ministry of Environment and Energy.
   - Ministry of Rural Development and Food.